xenanetworks/open-automation-utilities/docs/source/cli_ref/mgmt/port.rst

 Description
 -----------

-To switch the working port.
+Reserve and switch port.
 If the port is not yet reserved, reserve the port.
 This command changes the working port and will stay in the same context.

 Synopsis